omarcresp/jackcres.nvim/README.md

 ## Pre-requisites

 - NeoVIM 0.9.0 or higher
-- NodeJS 16.0 or higher
+- NodeJS 16.0 or higher (optional)
 - build-essential (gcc, g++, make) or equivalent for your OS
   - macos: `xcode-select --install`
   - ubuntu: `sudo apt-get install build-essential`
+  - arch: `sudo pacman -S base-devel`
   - windows: WIP :)
 - NerdFonts (for icons -- optional)
   - [JetBrainsMono NerdFont](https://github.com/JetBrains/JetBrainsMono) (recommended)
   - [NerdFonts](https://www.nerdfonts.com/font-downloads)

+> **Note:** If you dont install a NerdFont, then you'll need to set the g.have_nerd_font to false in the `lua/custom/init.lua` file.

 > **Note:** This configuration is still in development and may not work as expected.
-Please use at your own risk.
-> **Note:** If you dont install a NerdFont, then you'll need to set the g.have_nerd_font to false in the `lua/jackcres/core/options.lua` file.
+Please use at your own risk and knowledge to workaround any issues that may arise.
+Feel free to open an issue if you find any bugs or have any suggestions.

 ## Installation

-1. Clone the repository to your `~/.config/nvim` folder
+1. Clone the configuration to your machine
+   1.a.
+Windows: `git clone https://github.com/omarcrespo/jackcres.nvim %USERPROFILE%\AppData\Local\nvim`
+   2.b.
+Macos|WSL|Linux: `git clone https://github.com/omarcrespo/jackcres.nvim ~/.config/nvim`
-2. Run `nvim` and wait for the plugins to install
+2. Run `nvim` and wait for the plugins to install (it may take a while, first wait for lazy and then you can press :Mason to see the progress of the lsp)
-3. Close `nvim` and open it again
+3. Close `nvim`
 4. Be a teapot (optional 😄)

 ### Next steps:

-- [ ] Complete document installation process in README (if you know you know, use it right now at your own risk 😄)
+- [x] Document installation process in README
 - [ ] Document the keybindings
 - [ ] Document the plugins
 - [ ] Make screenshots easier to use out of the box